jorishr/datastructures/graphs/matrixOptimization.md

 ### Adjacency list
 If a linked-list is used insertion has a O(1) at best at the head, O(n) for insertion at the tail end of the list.
 But in general, insertion and deletion is more efficient in an linked-list than in an array.

-Another advantage of a linked-list implementation would be that it is easy to add an addtional field to each node in the list to store the WEIGTH of an edge.
+Another advantage of a linked-list implementation would be that it is easy to add an additional field to each node in the list to store the *weight* of an edge.
 Something that cannot be done in the optimized version of the matrix above.

 To implement an adjacency matrix based linked-list or ADJACENCY LIST each value in the vertex array needs to store a pointer to the first cell of the corresponding matrix row, that is the head of the linked-list.